Reports say Alphabet held talks to invest $1 billion in Lyft

-Axios and Bloomberg are reporting that Alphabet (Google’s parent company) has recently held talks with Lyft–Uber’s main rival in the U.S.–regarding a possible $1 billion investment in the San Francisco-based ride sharing service.
+Axios and Bloomberg are reporting that Alphabet (Google’s parent company) has recently held talks with Lyft–Uber’s main rival in the U.S.–regarding a possible $1 billion investment in the San Francisco-based ride-hailing service.
 It’s a surprising development given that Google’s GV capital arm was an early investor in Uber.

 But Alphabet’s relationship with Uber has soured after Alphabet’s Waymo sued Uber earlier this year claiming Uber had infringed on some autonomous vehicle patents.
 Also, Waymo has signed a deal with Lyft to work on autonomous vehicles.